markjivko/kronup-php/docs/Api/TasksApi.md

 ## `feedbackUpdate()`

-> Tasks Update a task feedback
+> Update a task feedback

 {: .new-title }
 > #️⃣ Execute example in terminal